Randomized block Gram-Schmidt process for solution of linear systems and eigenvalue problems

 \section{Abstract}

-We propose a block version of the randomized Gram-Schmidt process for computing a QR factorization of a matrix.
-Our algorithm inherits the major properties of its single-vector analogue from~[Balabanov and Grigori, 2020] such as higher efficiency than the classical Gram-Schmidt algorithm and stability of the modified Gram-Schmidt algorithm, which can be refined even further by using multi-precision arithmetic.
-As in~[Balabanov and Grigori, 2020], our algorithm has an advantage of performing standard high-dimensional operations, that define the overall computational cost, with a unit roundoff independent of the dominant dimension of the matrix.
-This unique feature makes the methodology especially useful for large-scale problems computed on low-precision arithmetic architectures.
+This article introduces randomized block Gram-Schmidt process (RBGS) for QR decomposition.
+RBGS extends the single-vector randomized Gram-Schmidt (RGS) algorithm and inherits its key characteristics such as being more efficient and having at least as much stability as any deterministic (block) Gram-Schmidt algorithm.

-Block algorithms are advantageous in terms of performance as they are mainly based on cache-friendly matrix-wise operations, and can reduce communication cost in high-performance computing.
-The block Gram-Schmidt orthogonalization is the key element in the block Arnoldi procedure for the construction of Krylov basis, which in its turn is used in GMRES and Rayleigh-Ritz methods for the solution of linear systems and clustered eigenvalue problems.
-In this article, we develop randomized versions of these methods, based on the proposed randomized Gram-Schmidt algorithm, and validate them on nontrivial numerical examples.
+Block algorithms offer superior performance as they are based on BLAS3 matrix-wise operations and reduce communication cost when executed in parallel.
+Notably, our low-synchronization variant of RBGS can be implemented in a parallel environment using only one global reduction operation between processors per block.
+Moreover, the block Gram-Schmidt orthogonalization is the key element in the block Arnoldi procedure for the construction of a Krylov basis, which in turn is used in GMRES, FOM and Rayleigh-Ritz methods for the solution of linear systems and clustered eigenvalue problems.
+In this article, we develop randomized versions of these methods, based on RBGS, and validate them on nontrivial numerical examples.